 Various reports over the years have also highlighted other adverse reactions you should be aware of:

-- Because of its acidity, it's possible drinking too much might cause dental problems by eroding tooth enamel.
+- Because of the acidity, it's possible drinking too much might cause dental problems by eroding tooth enamel.
 One report describes this happening although the girl consumed 8 oz (250 ml) of apple cider vinegar a day.
 This is much more than is typically consumed.

 - Be careful using near the eyes.
 Vinegar is used for many reasons other than weight loss -even shampoo – so this is just smart to remember.

 - Apple cider vinegar might reduce blood sugar levels by slowing the absorption of sugar into the blood.
 It also seems to make insulin work better.
-This can be both good and problematic for diabetics who take medications.
+This can be both good and bad for diabetics who take medications.
 Speak to your doctor if you take diabetes medications.

 - Vinegar may cause hiccups.
 One report of this stems from a 72 year old man who used 2 tablespoons for 2 weeks.
 His hiccups lasted 9 days, until he went to the hospital.
+While the chance of this happening to most people is likely a long shot, it's something to keep in mind.

 - Drinking very large amounts of ACV long term may cause osteoporosis and low potassium levels.
 This evidence stems from a 28 year old woman who drank over 8 oz (250 ml) of apple cider vinegar for 6 years.
-This is proof of the power apple cider vinegar has as natural health remedy.
+This is proof of the reputation apple cider vinegar has as natural health remedy.
 Sometimes people take a good thing to excess.

 - Be careful with apple cider vinegar tablets/capsules.
 If they get stuck in the throat, they can burn the throat /esophagus.
 When in doubt, liquid vinegar is better.
 Another reason to avoid the tablets is some brands tested may not even contain vinegar at all.

-Granted all this seems to be from extreme cases of abuse and missus.
+Granted all this seems to be from extreme cases of abuse and misuse.
 I highly doubt most people would have any problems with ACV especially if using the low amounts used in the weight loss research.

 Is Lemon Juice An Alternative?